The best business credit cards for startups cater to businesses that are looking to establish business credit and cut costs.

 Instead of trying to keep up with a complicated rewards structure, you can stay focused on the things that matter to your business.

-Here’s why: The Ink Business Preferred℠ Credit Card can help you spread the word about your new business.
+Here’s why: The Ink Business Preferred® Credit Card can help you spread the word about your new business.

-You’ll earn three points for every $1 you spend on up to $150,000 in combined purchases each year in certain spending categories (after that, you’ll earn one point per $1).
-There are a couple of categories to choose from, but one that stands out is advertising your startup online through search engines like Google and social media websites like Facebook.
+You’ll earn three points for every $1 you spend on up to $150,000 in combined purchases each account anniversary year in certain spending categories (after that, you’ll earn one point per $1).
+There are several categories to choose from, but one that stands out is advertising your startup online through search engines like Google and social media websites like Facebook.

-Just know that the Ink Business Preferred℠ Credit Card comes with a $95 annual fee.
+Just know that the Ink Business Preferred® Credit Card comes with a $95 annual fee.

 Here’s why: Online retailers could save big on shipping.

-The American Express® Business Gold Card offers four Membership Rewards® points for every $1 you spend (on up to $150,000 in combined purchases each year) in two of the card issuer’s specified categories in which you spend the most each month (and one point per $1 in the issuer’s other spending categories).
+The American Express® Business Gold Card offers four Membership Rewards® points for every $1 you spend (on up to $150,000 in combined purchases each year) in two of the card issuer’s specified categories in which you spend the most each billing cycle (and one point per $1 in the issuer’s other spending categories).
 After you hit the $150,000 limit, you’ll earn one point per $1.
+You’ll also earn three points per $1 spent on flights and prepaid hotels booked at amextravel.com and one point per $1 spent on other eligible purchases outside of the bonus categories.

-Check out cardholder reviews of the American Express® Business Gold Card from the past year.
+Check out reviews of the American Express® Business Gold Card to learn more.

 Here’s why: Starting a business can be expensive — there’s no need to spend even more on credit cards.

-Not only does the Ink Business Cash℠ Credit Card charge a $0 annual fee, but it also waives the fee that some business credit cards charge for employee cards.
+Not only does the Ink Business Cash® Credit Card charge a $0 annual fee, but it also waives the fee that some business credit cards charge for employee cards.

 So it’ll be even easier to earn rewards when you include the purchases your employees make on their employee cards without accounting for an individual card fee.